DJI Mini 4 Pro Remote ID — Battery Rules and Compliance Explained

 Step Four — Verify Firmware

 Open DJI Fly.
 Connect your controller and aircraft.
-Navigate to the aircraft settings and confirm firmware is current.
-Do this at home before your shoot, not in the field with a client watching.
+Navigate to aircraft settings and confirm firmware is current.
+Do this at home before your shoot — not in the field with a client watching.

 Step Five — Check Your Airspace

 Remote ID compliance doesn’t replace airspace authorization.
 Use the B4UFLY app or LAANC through services like Kittyhawk or AirMap to confirm you’re authorized to fly in your location.
-Remote ID and airspace authorization are separate requirements that both apply.
+Remote ID and airspace authorization are separate requirements — both apply, every time.

-The Mini 4 Pro is a genuinely excellent aircraft.
-The battery-weight dynamic is legitimately unusual and the FAA’s rules don’t do a great job of advertising themselves to new pilots.
-But once you understand that the standard battery keeps you under 250 grams for recreational exemptions, the Plus battery triggers built-in Remote ID at 267 grams, and Part 107 commercial operation requires Remote ID regardless of which battery you use — the whole picture snaps into focus.
-Keep your firmware updated, know your flight category before you launch, and this drone is one of the easiest to keep compliant in its class.
+That’s what makes the Mini 4 Pro endearing to us commercial operators — it’s genuinely one of the most capable small drones available, and once the compliance picture clicks, it’s also one of the easiest to keep legal.
+The battery-weight dynamic is legitimately unusual — the FAA’s rules don’t exactly advertise themselves to new pilots — but the logic is straightforward once you’ve seen it laid out.
+Standard battery keeps you under 250 grams for recreational exemptions.
+Plus battery triggers built-in Remote ID at 267 grams.
+Part 107 commercial operation requires Remote ID regardless of which battery you’re running.
+Keep firmware updated, know your flight category before you launch, and this aircraft stays compliant without much fuss.

 Author & Expert